godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

 |gvec4_type| **textureProj**\ (\ |gsampler3D| s, vec4 p [, float bias] ) :ref:`🔗<shader_func_textureProj>`

-    Perform a texture lookup with projection.
+    Performs a texture lookup with projection.

     The texture coordinates consumed from ``p``, not including the last component of ``p``, are divided by the last component of ``p``.
 The resulting 3rd component of ``p`` in the shadow forms is used as Dref.
-After these values are computed, the texture lookup proceeds as in texture.
+After these values are computed, the texture lookup proceeds as in `texture<shader_func_texture>`.

     :param s:
         The sampler to which the texture from which texels will be retrieved is bound.